mattermost/docs/source/guides/deployment.rst

    :maxdepth: 2
    :hidden:

-When you're ready to install Mattermost server for production use, you have four options: deploy using Kubernetes, deploy using an RPM package, using a DEB package, from a compressed tarball, using Kubernetes, or using Docker.
+When you're ready to install Mattermost server for production use, you have options: deploy using an RPM package, deploy using a DEB package, deploy from a compressed tarball, deploy using Kubernetes, or deploy using Docker.

 .. include:: ../_static/badges/allplans-selfhosted.rst
   :start-after: :nosearch: